simpleTechs/CollapsableTable/readme.md

 Subclass RRNCollapsableTableViewController and do the following inside your subclass:

 	- override 'collapsableTableView' and return your table view
-	- override 'model' and return an array of objects that confrom to RRNCollapsableSectionItemProtocol.
+	- override 'model' and return an array of objects, each of which conforms to RRNCollapsableSectionItemProtocol.
 Make sure this array is assembled once only.
-	- override 'sectionHeaderNibName' and return the filename of your nib.
+	- override 'sectionHeaderNibName' and return the filename of your nib file that your using.

-	- override 'heightForRowAtIndexPath' and return a value.
-	- override 'heightForHeaderInSection' and return a value.
-	- override 'cellForRowAtIndexPath' and return a cell;

-See the example project for details.
+See the 'Example' project for a demonstration.

 ## License

 RRNCollapsableSectionTableViewController is released under the MIT license.
-See LICENSE for details.
+See 'Licence.md' for details.